lidlid/slate/source/index.html.md

 content choices offered on the TV – favorite singer, favorite news story or whatever poll or vote your TV station offers.

-# The Sodyo SDK
+# About the Sodyo SDK

+## Purpose
 With Sodyo’s SDK, your mobile phone application can now "see" from a distance and recognize any 2D/3D item in the physical world.
 Apply a Sodyo code to any indoor/outdoor item, place or media display and your mobile device will detect and interact with it from up to dozens of meters.

-The Sodyo SDK allows application developers to connect their app's data to Sodyo codes.
+The Sodyo SDK allows application developers to connect their application's data to Sodyo codes.

-# Components of the SDK
+## Components
 Sodyo’s SDK is a software library that can be easily integrated into any mobile application to provide the ability to scan and receive interactive content.
 As part of the SDK Sodyo provides:

 * A software library for iOS / Android

 * An example application that shows the developer how to use the SDK

 ## Example Projects
 Sodyo provides example projects for iOS and Android to be used as a reference for developers.

 iOS: An example project is available [here](https://github.com/SodyoSDK/SodyoSDKPod).

 Android: An example project is available [here](https://bitbucket.org/sodyodevteam/sodyosdkexample-android.git)

-# System Description and Workflow
+## System Description and Workflow

-## General
 The Sodyo system consists of the SDK integrated in a mobile application, the Sodyo Server and Sodyo’s Portal / content management system.

 ## Operational Scenario